hsinpangchen/wwdc_crawler_ruby/example/wwdc_sorted_by_alphabetical.md

 ## Creating Great AR Experiences
 platform : iOS

-topics :  AR / VR/ 3D Graphics
+topics :  Visual Design/ Interaction Design/ AR / VR/ 3D Graphics

 Engaging AR experiences are easy to start and navigate, persuasively realistic, and highly immersive.
 Learn best practices for successfully bringing people into an AR experience, teaching them about how to interact and engage with virtual content, and making your AR content look beautiful and...